-Serbia to start construction of two new power plants, says Aksentijevic special advisor to Serbian Energy Minister1.
-November 2012. / News Serbia Energy
+Serbia to start construction of two new power plants, says Aksentijevic special advisor to Serbian Energy Minister, News Serbia Energy

 In the next two years construction of a reversible hydro-power plant and a power plant that uses oil as fuel should start in Serbia.